Why Setting Relationship Goals Is Important – And How to Do It

 RELATED: 25+ Fun Date Ideas for Every Relationship

 For example, your significant other may come to you with a problem that he or she doesn’t necessarily want or need you to fix.
 Instead, they want you to listen and validate their experience.
 While working on this as part of your goals, one method that can be helpful is to ask your significant other whether they want comfort or solutions when they come to you with a problem.

 Having that information upfront gets your partner into the practice of communicating their needs upfront and gives you the information you need to help support them the way they need it.
 Incorporating support into your relationship goals can be crucial.

 How to Set Goals: A Normal and Healthy Part of a Relationship

 You understand why it’s essential to set goals in a healthy and thriving relationship and have a few couple goals in mind that you’d like to discuss with your partner.
-Now it’s time to sit down and have a conversation about relationship goals.
+Now it’s time to sit down and have a conversation.
 Here are a few tips for setting relationship goals with your significant other.